 1879. – Chocolate becomes soft and creamy

-Almost coincidentally, as it usually happens with great inventions, Swiss Rudolf Lint invented the special mixing machine that gives the chocolate a smooth, creamy structure and rich taste.
+Almost coincidentally, as it usually happens with great inventions, Swiss Rudolf Lint invented the particular mixing machine that gives the chocolate a smooth, creamy structure and rich taste.

 1910. – Industrialization of choco industries

-The cultivation and production of cocoa are moved from Central and South America to Africa and Asia.
-Large plantations have been replaced by small, independent local farms.
-Throughout Europe and the United States, true industrialization of chocolate production takes place.
+The cultivation and production of cocoa move from Central and South America to Africa and Asia.
+Small, independent local farms have replaced large plantations.
+Throughout Europe and the United States, actual industrialization of chocolate production takes place.
 Countries like Belgium and Switzerland are at the very top of the innovation.

 1912. – First pralines

 The first Belgian pralines were created and designed by Jean Neuhaus.
-His wife, Louise Neuhaus, invented the special box for this new product the same year.
+His wife, Louise Neuhaus, invented the select box for this new product the same year.

 Chocolate appeared in Serbia in 1897.
-The first chocolate shop was established in Belgrade.
-The first factory was opened in Zemun in 1924 and its owner was Frenchman Daniel Peshmauz.
-Since then until now big and small producers, created a sweet history, making our childhood and life sweeter.
+The first chocolate shop establishes in Belgrade.
+The first factory opened in Zemun in 1924, and its owner was Frenchman Daniel Peshmauz.
+Since then, until now, big and small producers, created a rich history, making our childhood and life sweeter.

-During its expansion, from the first bitter drink to the present, when there are so many different recipes of chocolate, one thing remained constant: chocolate has never lacked worship from those who are still considered as “food of the gods”.
+During its expansion, from the first bitter drink to the present, when there are so many different recipes of chocolate, one thing remained constant: chocolate has never lacked worship from those who consider it as “food of the gods.”

 You can read more about the origin of magical cocoa beans in first part of Sweet chocolate history.